exasol/cloudwatch-adapter/README.md

 Create a new secret in the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) with the following values:

-* `host`: VPC-local ip address of your Exasol database
+* `host`: VPC internal ip address of your Exasol database
 * `port`: Exasol JDBC port (default: 8563)
 * `username`: Name of an Exasol user account with `CREATE SESSION` privileges
 * `password`: Password for the account

 ### VPC Setup

-The CloudWatch adapter must run in the same AWS VPC than the Exasol database.
-By that it can access the Exasol database using a local IP address.
+The CloudWatch adapter must run in the same AWS VPC that the Exasol database runs.
+By that it can access the Exasol database using a internal IP address.

 From within the VPC it can however not access the default Endpoints for AWS CloudWatch and SecretsManager.